BERMUDA FAST FACTS

 Electrical Adapters: In Bermuda, they use an electrical voltage of 120 volts at 50 Hertz.

 Trivia: The infamous Bermuda Triangle is located at the northernmost part of the island.
-It is named as such by legend after several vessels and aircrafts have mysteriously disappeared near the said location without any trace of the lost aircraft or vessel, or any explainable reasons.
+It is named as such by legend after several vessels and aircraft have mysteriously disappeared near the said location without any trace of the lost aircraft or vessel or any explainable reasons.

 Bermuda wasn’t known for its cuisine.
-There was little food source in the local farms because Bermudians did not grow their own food.
+There were few sources of food in the local farms because Bermudians did not grow their own food.
 About 90% of the food in Bermuda was imported.
 However, the culinary landscape in Bermuda has changed over time and it has now garnered interest from tourists.

 The most notable feature of Bermudian cuisine is its taste and texture.
 Banana scallops or banana meatloaf is one of the most popular dishes in Bermuda.
 It is like a regular meatloaf, except that it has banana and bacon in it.
 Another popular dish in Bermuda and is often served in restaurants is bean soup.
-There are two types of bean soups that are sought after in Bermuda: black eyed bean soup and red bean soup.
-Black eyed bean soup is inspired by the flavors of South America, while the spicy red bean soup is rooted from Portuguese cuisine.
-When it comes to authentic savory recipe, Bermuda takes pride in introducing cassava pie.
+There are two types of bean soups that are sought after in Bermuda: black-eyed bean soup and red bean soup.
+Black-eyed bean soup is inspired by the flavors of South America, while the spicy red bean soup is rooted from Portuguese cuisine.
+When it comes to an authentic savory recipe, Bermuda takes pride in introducing cassava pie.

 Other favorite dishes in Bermuda that were introduced by foreign influences include fishcakes (made from cod), fish chowder, conch, dried mullet roe, steamed mussels or mussel fritters, and sweet potato pudding.

 When it comes to drinks, Bermudian locals love ales, beers, and ginger beer.